 Furthermore, as of January 2010, new State Assets Act entered into force.
 The act includes requirements for buildings used by governmental institutions.
 There will be requirements on expenditure norms and requirements for monitoring of expenditures of public buildings.
-The administrator of state assets should also carry out auditing of its buildings every five years.
+The administrator of state assets should also carry out auditing of its buildings every five years and there will be annual reporting of energy consumption data.